this-is-tobi/homelab/docs/01-introduction.md

 # Homelab :alembic:

-This projects aims to build a homelab for personnal tests on infrastructure, development, CI/CD, etc...
+This project aims to build a homelab for personal testing on infrastructure, development, CI/CD, etc...

+It provides a complete configuration with common web services using ansible as a deployment tool for both infrastructure and applications running mainly in Kubernetes.